sag333ar/HiveFlutterKit/lib/ux/three_speak_ux/three_speak_docs/searchfeed.md

 4. If input < 4 characters, shows empty state
 5. If input ≥ 4 characters, starts 800ms timer
 6. Timer completes → triggers search API call
-7. Results display in `ThreeSpeakFeedList`
+7. Results display in `ThreeSpeakVideoFeed`

 This component provides a complete search experience for the ThreeSpeak platform with optimized performance, intuitive user interface, and seamless integration with video playback functionality.